mbakes1/unilogic-landing/README.md

 ## Deployment

 This application is designed to be deployed on Vercel.

+**Important**: When setting up the project on Vercel, you must configure the following settings in your project settings:
+- **Root Directory**: Set this to `apps/web`
+- **Build Command**: `npm run build`
+- **Output Directory**: `dist`

-Make sure to set the environment variables in your Vercel project settings.
+Make sure to also set the environment variables in your Vercel project settings.

-The project uses a monorepo structure with the web application in `apps/web`.
-The Vercel configuration specifies this as the root directory.